-3 RATE DEVELOPMENT METHODOLOGY
+RATE DEVELOPMENT METHODOLOGY

-This section provides a description of the rate setting methodology that Mercer will use for the development of the prospective capitation rates for the HealthChoices program.
+This section describes the rate-setting methodology that Mercer will use for the development of the prospective capitation rates for the HealthChoices program.
 These rates will be developed following an actuarially sound process consistent with applicable federal regulations and professional standards.